 Ulala had a plan, and it was a stupid one.
 Like… god, you even get to say as much to her face via a dialog selection box, which will provoke her into fronting the cash required to enact her stupid plan!
 Okay, here it goes: she plans to spread a rumour that someone key to the mysterious goings-on will show up at the nearby bar, and that’s… it.
 Even though the rumour is so blatant that everyone curious about the matter, including our many enemies and most of the press, would surely hear about it.
 But Ulala had a counter-plan for that as well, one that was actually part-way decent, but we’d just have to wait and see it, and that made her stand-alone plan seem stupider in isolation!

 In the interim, we got to choose whether to spread that the person who showed up at the bar would be the man in the photos, or the woman.
 This turns out to be a major decision, as it sets none other than your fifth party member in place!
 We couldn’t make a decision like that without info, and looked it up.
-It turns out the man is Nanjo (“Nate”) from P1, whom we saw at the end of P2IS (which is why I should have been able to recognize him, more than the woman, anyways).
-The woman, meanwhile, is Elly (“Ellen”) from P1, whom we had talked to on the phone in P2IS but haven’t seen since the original game.
+It turns out the man is Nanjo (“Nate”) from P1, whom we saw at the end of P2IS in his absolutely ridiculous costume (which is why I should have been able to recognize him, more than the woman, anyways).
+The woman, meanwhile, is Elly (“Ellen”) from P1, whom we had talked to on the phone in P2IS, with only a briefly-seen portrait.
 We decided to go with Elly, and there are a few reasons for that.
 First off, we had spent plenty of time with Nanjo in P1’s SEBEC route, but only the less-than-player-character-driven SQQ with Elly.
 Secondly, we had a running joke about Nanjo being a failure during our P1 run, and while that was the fault of our build, we were absolutely going to hold it against him.
 Thirdly, Nanjo’s a prat.
 Elly was kind of a prat too, but again, one we were less familiar with overall.
 Fourthly: I mentioned Nanjo’s Speed Racer helmet, right?
 You can’t consciously associate with someone who dresses like that, it’s not even possible.

 Ulala had the party split into two for her stupid plan.
 She and Baofu would wait inside the bar, and Maya and Katsuya would wait outside.
 Both sides tried to talk to one another while they waited for the rumour to kick in.
 Maya started flirting with Katsuya, which is really odd.
 You see, Maya is virtually a silent protagonist, and Katsuya is terrible with women, which means that neither had shown any attraction in either direction before this moment, so this basically came out of the blue!
 I feel like Maya and Tatsuya had better development in the alternate universe, simply because Maya could and would talk!
 Meanwhile, Baofu walled himself off from Ulala, and so when they got to the stage in her plan where they were apparently supposed to stage a fight (which we only learned about as things happened), she started venting her actual issues with him, leading to her actually punching him.
 Still, they served their purpose: they distracted the hangers-on hoping to eavesdrop on the meeting (including Maya’s boss), while Maya and Katsuya made actual contact with Elly outside the door.

 The group reunited in a fancy penthouse apartment owned by Nanjo, and we met up with both our two new allies.
-We also met their small group of counter-conspirators, mostly faceless NPCs, seemingly freelancers taking a dangerous job, although also including Nanjo’s new bodyguard, Matsuoka.
+We also met their small group of counter-conspirators, mostly faceless NPCs (seemingly freelancers taking a dangerous job), although the group also included Nanjo’s new bodyguard, Matsuoka.
 By the way, the game tries to get across that Elly works as a model now… by having her dress one pith helmet short of a stereotypical British explorer.
-I don’t personally see the fashion angle here, but the woman hangs out with Nanjo, a man in full cosplay for a long-dead anime, so her perspective on fashion might be a touch skewed.
+I don’t personally see the fashion angle here, but the woman hangs out with Nanjo, a man in full, constant cosplay for a long-dead anime, so her perspective on fashion might be a touch skewed.
 Curiously, her intro profile says that she “works as a model, but…” but the game has yet to explain that lacuna.
 It may be that it’s a poorly translated allusion to her occult knowledge, but I don’t know…

 The party asks what Elly and Nanjo know about the NWO, and Nanjo directs them to Tatsuzou’s secretary, a man known as Guy Shinjo.
 Nanjo reveals the man is actually Kandori, the instigator and main villain for most of P1, back from the dead!
 His new name is a deliberately shitty reworking of his birth name in both languages, so credits to the localizers.
 In Revelations: Persona, Kandori’s name was “Guido,” which has been shortened here to “Guy.”
 But to make things weird, they also chose to shunt “Guido’s” original last name and to start acting like he was named “Kandori” the entire time, which I’m sure must have been odd to PSX players at the time!
 In Japanese, Kandori’s given name is Takahisa, and his alias is “Hisataka Shinjo,” “Hisataka” being a hiragana anagram.